 A range of resources were explored including:

-• Sathe (2011)’s narrative on the implementation of Universal Identification (UID) as a mechanism for improvements in the empowerment of India’s population
+- Sathe (2011)’s narrative on the implementation of Universal Identification (UID) as a mechanism for improvements in the empowerment of India’s population

-• Hau’ofa (1993)’s framing of his home as ‘Oceania’ as an improvement on the belittlement and neocolonialism associated with ‘the Pacific’
+- Hau’ofa (1993)’s framing of his home as ‘Oceania’ as an improvement on the belittlement and neocolonialism associated with ‘the Pacific’

-• Jain et al (2010) who discusses in detail how their computer software improves on previous methods of randomising patrol scheduling and deters terrorism.
+- Jain et al (2010) who discusses in detail how their computer software improves on previous methods of randomising patrol scheduling and deters terrorism.

-Defining boundary (singular) may not be as useful (or possible) as defining the different types of boundaries that authors employ (implicitly or explicitly).
+Defining a boundary (singular) may not be as useful (or possible) as defining the different types of boundaries that authors employ (implicitly or explicitly).
 A few types of boundaries are explored below.

 Geographic Boundaries